H1manshu-Kumar/DevOps/README.md

-This repository is created to learn DevOps through hands-on practice.
-I will continuously add code that I've learned throughout my DevOps journey.
+I created this repository to practice DevOps through hands-on projects and will keep adding code as I learn and grow in my DevOps journey.